iov-one/iov-core/docs/KeyBase.md

 - AddContact: Adds a contact to a `AddressBook` with the specified information.
 - DeleteContact: Deletes a contact from a `AddressBook`
 - GetContact: Returns the `chain:address:humanName` for use in the application.
-- ExportContact: Returns a `contact` in plain text for import in another Web4 system.
+- ExportContact: Returns a `contact` in plain text for import in another iov-core system.
 - ImportContact: Adds a `contact` from a predefined plain text entry.

 ### Object Definition: